Chapter 16

 Request for Temporary Assignment or LOA of One Year or Less

 A request for a temporary assignment or leave of absence of one year or less is initiated in writing (form may be used--see Appendix 16-A) to the dean and department chair and requires the affirmative recommendation of the departmental executive committee and the approval of the dean.
-The decision whether to approve the leave typically is based on the needs and funding of the unit, except in the case of family and medical leave (see Chapter 16.03).
-Once approved by the dean, documentation is forwarded to the Academic Personnel Office for recording.
+The decision whether to approve the leave typically is based on the needs and funding of the unit, except in the case of federal and Wisconsin Family and Medical leave entitlements, and under UW Madison Family-Related (Parental) Leave Policy (UPPP 16.03).

 Effective With Notification Regarding Failure to Return